DogDayAndroid/android_packages_apps_Updater/README.md

 ## W.I.P

-- Update KernelSU
+- Use OKhttp3 to replace DownloadManager
-- Update System
+- Icon setter

 ## Use Github API